SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 await cds.connect.to('API_BUSINESS_PARTNER')
 ```

 Note that this is just an indication that the remote connection details have been marshalled and calls to the remote system can be made as and when required.
-No calls have actually been made yet, as you can observe from the fact that the log output from the mocked `API_BUSINESS_PARTNER` service shows no activity.
+No calls have actually been made yet, as you can observe from the fact that the log output from the mocked `API_BUSINESS_PARTNER` service (in the other terminal) shows no activity.

 👉 Make a request to the `Customers` entity set again.

 Whoops!

 Another error.

 But a different one!